 Advance Capital Management Investing Philosophy

 As just noted, Advance Capital Management uses the financial plan it designs for clients as the cornerstone of its investment recommendations.
-The firm generally recommends mutual funds and exchange-traded funds.
+The firm generally recommends mutual funds and exchange-traded funds (ETFs).
 Advisors, though, may consider other types of securities.
 These may include exchange-listed and over-the-counter securities, foreign issues, warrants, corporate debt securities, commercial paper, certificates of deposit, municipal securities and U.S. government securities.
 Individual clients' portfolios are actively managed and on a discretionary basis.

 Fees Under Advance Capital Management